 - Weight gain.
 When you use insulin to lower your blood sugar, the sugar in your bloodstream enters cells in your body instead of being excreted in your urine.
 Your body converts the sugar your cells don't use for energy into fat, which can lead to weight gain.
 To limit weight gain, closely follow your exercise and meal plans.

-Intensive insulin therapy is recommended for most people who have type 1 diabetes and some people who have type 2 diabetes — but it isn't right for everyone.
+Intensive insulin therapy is recommended for most people who have type 1 diabetes and for some people who have type 2 diabetes — but it isn't right for everyone.

 Intensive insulin therapy may not be for you if:

 - You struggle with frequent or severe bouts of low blood sugar

 - You have heart disease, blood vessel disease or severe diabetes complications

 Ultimately, it's up to you and your health care team to decide if intensive insulin therapy is right for you.
 This decision should be based on the potential risks and benefits the therapy may offer for your specific situation.